MarcusWentz/eth_unite_defi_2025/README.md

 ## 🤝 Contributing

-This is a hackathon project demonstrating 1inch Fusion+ protocol extension to Stellar.
+This project demonstrates 1inch Fusion+ protocol extension to Stellar.
 The implementation follows the original Fusion+ specifications while adapting to Stellar's unique consensus and smart contract model.

 ## 📄 License